forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 - SOQL Builder currently supports interactively building simple queries.
 However, you can still open a more complex `.soql` file and run the query from within SOQL Builder, but you must use a text editor to update it.
 - When selecting fields, you can select (click) only one at a time.
 - Every time you click Run Query, a SOQL Query Results tab appears.
 There’s no way to associate the results with the specific query statements.
 The SOQL Builder editor reflects your most-recent updates.
-- You can retrieve a maximum number of 2000 records in a single SOQL query.
+- You can retrieve a maximum of 2000 records in a single SOQL query.

 **Next:**